On The Road

 This was the official website for the 2012 adaptation of Jack Kerouac's classic novel, On the Road.

 Content is from the site's 2012 archived pages, as well as from other outside sources.
-Rev Sale handled code chores, TNG/Earthling handled search performance.
+Rev Sale handled code chores, Bob Sakayama contributed the content management system and guided the seo effort.
+TNG/Earthling handled search performance.

 On The Road Official Trailer